Q: Is Stretch Therapy safe?

 A: It depends on how bad your knees are!

-But seriously, in our experience all urban dwellers today have posture and flexibility issues of some sort.
+But seriously, all urban dwellers today have aches and pains of some sort.
 Chi-Chang himself used to suffer from back and knee pains, but not anymore thanks to Stretch Therapy™ techniques.

 Q: Why don’t you teach the full 108-steps of your taiji form?